I recently had a troublesome component.

 but the solution wasn’t intuitive.

-Mocking ES Modules
+Mock ES Modules with Jest

 First,

-to mock a component you use
+to mock a component, you use

 jest.mock("path/to/RealComponent")